-7.4 Coastal Environment and Planning For Climate Change
+7.4 Coastal Environment and Planning for Climate Change

-Given Ireland's cities and largest towns are located in coastal locations; a very significant proportion of the national population lives in close proximity to the sea.
+Given Ireland's cities and largest towns are located in coastal locations, a very significant proportion of the national population lives in close proximity to the sea.
 This presents opportunities for recreation, and interaction with the natural environment, which are important for wellbeing and quality of life.
-Forty per cent of Ireland's population lives within 5km of the coast.
-Our coast is a place of contrast, made up of urban and rural and island coastal communities, including all of our major cities and the most densely populated parts of the country.